-The NCAA Eligibility Center ensures college-bound student-athletes, member institutions and high schools understand the requirements to participate in Divisions I and II athletics and to certify their academic and amateur credentials in accordance with NCAA standards and philosophy.
+The NCAA Eligibility Center under the regulatory affairs division of the Association, ensures college-bound student-athletes, member institutions and high schools understand the requirements to participate in Divisions I and II athletics and to certify their academic and amateur credentials in accordance with NCAA standards and philosophy.

-There are two internship opportunities in the Eligibility Center.
-The interns work closely with each unit of the department, which includes Academic Certification, Academic Waivers, Amateurism Certification, Customer Service and High School Review throughout the yearlong program.
+Eligibility Center interns work closely throughout the yearlong program with each unit of the department, which includes Academic Certification, Academic Waivers, Amateurism Certification, Customer Service and High School Review.

 These interns gain extensive knowledge and understanding of each of these functions and how they are integral to the certification of prospective student-athletes.
 Interns who have worked in the Eligibility Center have gone on to work in compliance, event operations, as well as student-athlete and academic affairs at both the institution and conference level.

 “In addition to the rotations throughout different departments within the Eligibility Center, you will work on the legislative phone lines in the Customer Service Center for a couple of hours a week, for the duration of the year.
 This is a great learning opportunity, giving you exposure to the bylaws for all three NCAA divisions.
 It also gives you experience in understanding questions the general public have surrounding the NCAA bylaws.
 You will receive bylaw training upon arrival at the NCAA.”

 Click here for the Eligibility Center internship job description.

 “As an EC intern, your year is based on a rotation schedule.
 You’re part of a friendly team that works very hard to remain consistent, fair, and efficient.
 It can be intimidating to come in to an office setting like this, but they’ve made it easy.
 I genuinely feel as though people take your diverse background and your personality, and make it easy to help you fit with the team.”

 Former Postgraduate Interns

 Christine Halstead (Horizon League) assistant director of championships and compliance